Books Like “Exposure Treatments for Anxiety Disorders

-If you enjoyed Exposure Treatments for Anxiety Disorders by Johan Rosqvist, you might also like these similar reads.
+If you enjoyed Exposure Treatments for Anxiety Disorders by Johan Rosqvist, you likely appreciate Anxiety, Behavior therapy, Cognitive therapy.
+These similar reads match the tone, themes, and audience of the original.

 Trudi Petersen, Andrew McBride